dbwebb-se/website/content/kurser/vteam-v1/tekniska-rapporter.md

 1. [Using NGINX as load balancer](https://github.com/idaloof/nginx-load-balancer) The idea behind this repo is to set up the possibility to load your server with requests from a number of simultaneous users, both with and without a load balancer.

+1. [Database Connection Speed Test](https://github.com/Mooney91/database-speed) compare and analyse the speed and performance of Node.js, Python, and PHP when connecting to a database.

+1. [Sign in using GitHub](https://github.com/kiwijos/vteam-github-oauth-study) "Sign in using GitHub".
+As a link.
+In your app.
+That let's users sign into the app using GitHub.
+That's the goal of this tech demo.

 2022 {#2022}